 Because service performance varies on an end-to-end basis, AT&T’s service capability speeds are limited to, and measured between, your location and a point on AT&T’s network, which constitutes only one segment of the end to end transmission path connecting your location to internet websites or content providers.
 End-to-end performance of your service depends on a variety of factors, including: the number of subscribers simultaneously using the network; customer location; destination and traffic on the internet; Wi-Fi connectivity; the capabilities and performance of your Local Area Network (LAN); interference with high frequency spectrum on your telephone line; wiring inside your premises, office or apartment; the capacity or performance of your devices or modem; the server with which you are communicating; internal network management factors (including overhead, which refers to the various control and signaling data required to achieve the reliable transmission of internet access data); and the networks you and others are using when communicating.

-AT&T offers a wide variety of services to its customers (including Voice over Internet Protocol (VoIP), Internet Protocol (IP)-video, unified messaging, Voice over LTE (VoLTE), enterprise networking, public safety (including FirstNet), and national security services.
+AT&T offers a wide variety of services to its customers over AT&T's network infrastructure including Voice over Internet Protocol (VoIP), Internet Protocol (IP)-video, unified messaging, Voice over LTE (VoLTE), enterprise networking, public safety (including FirstNet), and national security services.
 These services share AT&T’s network infrastructure and may rely on network practices to assign different levels of priority dynamically or statically.
 Use of these services may affect the availability of network resources for broadband internet access services, and thus the performance of that service.
 For example, your service may be interrupted, delayed, or otherwise limited in the event of a disaster or emergency, or during periods of congestion, to accommodate the needs of national security and emergency preparedness personnel.
 In addition, although AT&T engineers its network to accommodate all users and user types based on a variety of factors, including average and anticipated peak usage of the network, many factors cannot be anticipated or are outside of AT&T’s control.
 These factors can impact the availability of network resources for mass market broadband internet access services at any particular time.
 Consequently, AT&T does not guarantee the performance of your service on an end-to-end basis.